39 Birmingham Rd

 Rates and charges are set annually in November/ December for the following calendar year.

 Permanent berth for boats up to 30ft for 12 months includes unlimited use of the crane, pressure washer, and for boats under 2 tons the opportunity to store the boat ashore (subject to availability).
-Part year is not available. £289 pm pa.
-(Boats over 2.5m beam are subject to a surcharge of 10%)
+Part year is not available. £315 pm pa.

 If berthholders are considering changing their vessel, please contact the Bosun, in advance, to ensure that the proposed boat will fit into available spaces.

 Each services pedestal on the new marina is fitted with two 16 amp mains power outlet sockets.
 Each socket is controlled by its own card operated meter.
 The marina meter cards are pre-loaded with a monetary value corresponding to a number of units of electricity.
 The cards are available for purchase from the Club bar and office and in the following denominations: £1, £5 and £10.
 Once a card is inserted into the meter it will allow units of electricity to be used up to the value purchased.
 At current electricity prices a £1 card will dispense 5 units of electricity e.g. 5 Kw hours.
 Once the card’s value is used up no further electricity will be dispensed until a new card is purchased and inserted.
 Berth holders may protect their electricity supply by fitting their meter with their own padlock.
 Permanent berth holders must deposit a padlock key with the Office and/or the Bosun.